GoogleChrome/web.dev/content/fast/incorporate-performance-budgets-into-your-build-tools/codelab-setting-performance-budgets-with-webpack.md

 has a significant performance impact.

 Removing unused code a good way to optimize apps that include large third-party libraries.
-The [Remove unused code guide](https://web.dev/fast/remove-unused-code) explains this process in detail. and here’s a quick way to rewrite the countdown code without using moment.js.
+The [Remove unused code guide](https://web.dev/fast/remove-unused-code) explains this process in detail and here’s a quick way to rewrite the countdown code without using moment.js.

 In **app/components/Countdown.jsx** remove: